 Very good.
 Connecting readers with great books since 1972!
 Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!

-Add this copy of The Dispossessed (Hainish Cycle) to cart. $4.84, very good condition, Sold by HPB-Diamond rated 4.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 1994 by Harper Voyager.
+Add this copy of The Dispossessed: a Novel (Hainish Cycle) to cart. $7.57, good condition, Sold by Idaho Youth Ranch Books rated 5.0 out of 5 stars, ships from Boise, ID, UNITED STATES, published 2003 by Harper Perennial.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.